The best torrent clients

 We like Transmission (for Mac and Linux - read on for the Windows alternative) a lot.
 It's donationware rather than adware, so there aren't any bundled toolbars, invasive ads or greyed-out features that you need to pay to access.

 It's blazingly fast and with a tiny footprint, and while there are lots and lots of options for power users - speed limits, webseed support, magnet links, port forwarding, encryption and many, many more - it's simple enough for absolute beginners too.
-On a Mac, is our go-to torrent tool.
+On a Mac, Transmission is our go-to torrent client.

 Download here: Transmission